MicrosoftDocs/fabric-docs/docs/get-started/workspace-monitoring-overview.md

 ## Considerations and limitations

 * Workspace monitoring isn't available in all Azure regions.
+You can see where the feature is available in [Workload and feature availability](../admin/region-availability.md#workload-and-feature-availability).

 * The capacity the workspace is hosted on must be in the same region as the tenant.

 * You can only enable either workspace monitoring or [log analytics](/power-bi/transform-model/log-analytics/desktop-log-analytics-configure) in a workspace.
 You can't enable both at the same time.
 To enable workspace monitoring in a workspace that workspace that already has log analytics enabled, delete the log analytics configuration and wait for a few hours before enabling workspace monitoring.

 * The workspace monitoring Eventhouse is a read-only item.
     * To delete the database, use the workspace settings.
+Before recreating a deleted database, wait about 15 minutes.
     * To share the database, grant users a workspace *member* or *admin* [role](roles-workspaces.md).

 * The retention period for monitoring data is 30 days.